How ‘Grey’s Anatomy’ Nailed The Yang, George, And Izzie 300th Closure Episode [Opinion]

 If you ever wondered what happens to characters after they either die or vanish from the script of a TV show, Grey’s Anatomy proved there’s a life after.
 Well, why Cristina Yang (Sandra Oh), Izzie Stephens (Katherine Heigl), or George O’Malley (T.R.
-Knight) weren’t physically there for “Who Lives, Who Dies, Who Tells Your Story”, they were there in thought.
+Knight) weren’t physically there for “Who Lives, Who Dies, Who Tells Your Story,” they were there in thought.

 What made these characters so special was, not only did Meredith Grey (Ellen Pompeo) go through the fire with them, fans did as well.
-Yang was as cocky as she was brilliant but she was Meredith’s person.
+Yang was as cocky as she was brilliant, but she was Meredith’s person.
 Yang was that individual we knew in school or work that just knew everything.
 As much as we wanted to hate her, we just couldn’t because she gave balance to our life.
 If Meredith was the leading lady, then Cristina was the understudy who pushed Meredith to be great.

 O’Malley was the death that shook Grey’s Anatomy core.
 Fans didn’t see it coming nor wanted to happen.
 Do you remember he and Callie Torres (Sara Ramirez) brief relationship?
 When he first found out about her living in the basement of the hospital, George didn’t care, he still loved her.
 He was special like that.
 No one in the hospital hated George and for him to die the way he did by saving someone’s life was classic Superman.